u0736263/exerPythRankChoiceVoting/README.md

-# Python Rank Choice Voting Assignment
+# Python Ranked-Choice Voting Assignment

 The residents of Middle Earth have seen a lot about ranked-choice voting in the news lately and have decided to hold elections for the newly created office of President of Middle Earth.